wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Even the optimized builds only reach the same perf as we do with the standard 'generic' implementation we had to begin with, not to weird as if you look at its implementation it is basically a really complex way of writing what we had in the generic case!

-> I'm leaving comparing compile-time of "generic loop" vs "memcpy_util" vs "std::swap_ranges()" as an excersize for the reader!
+> I'm leaving comparing compile-time of "generic loop" vs "memcpy_util" vs "std::swap_ranges()" as an exercise for the reader!

 So lets dig into why the performance is so terrible in debug for `std::swap_ranges`... should we maybe blame the "lazy compiler devs"?
 Nah, not really, the compiler is really just doing what it was told to do, and it was told to generate a lot of function-calls!